ICMBio-CENAP/Mammal-responses-logging-concessions/README.md

 # Mammal-responses-logging-concessions
-Mammal responses to reduced-impact logging in Amazonian forest concessions

 Data and code to run the Bayesian Multi-species Occupancy Model (MSOM) used in the paper "Mammal responses to reduced-impact logging in Amazonian forest concessions" by Carvalho Jr et al.